longo-andrea/100-days-of-code/log.md

 - I read about Flyweight and MVC desing patterns.

+**Thoughts:** Tomorrow I'll start the section about directives.

+### Day 74: December 15, 2019

+**Today's Progress**:
+- Today I learned how Vue directives work, and some examples of them, like v-text and v-html (I think that are useless).
+Then I studied custom directives, how to make own directives and how to pass values to them.

-**Thoughts:** Tomorrow I'll start the section about forms, and how it allows to handling user input.
+**Thoughts:** Tomorrow I'll start the section about filters and mixins.